tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp2/meteor/tutorials.whatsapp2.meteor.step_05.md

 {{> DiffBox tutorialName="whatsapp2-meteor-tutorial" step="5.4"}}

-> *NOTE*: If you would like to test the verification with a real phone number, `accouts-phone` provides an easy access for [twilio's API](https://www.twilio.com/), for more information see [accounts-phone's repo](https://github.com/okland/accounts-phone).
+> *NOTE*: If you would like to test the verification with a real phone number, `accounts-phone` provides an easy access for [twilio's API](https://www.twilio.com/), for more information see [accounts-phone's repo](https://github.com/okland/accounts-phone).

 We will now apply the settings file we've just created so it can actually take effect: